kubernetes/website/content/en/docs/tasks/debug-application-cluster/audit.md

 For the complete API definition, see [the godoc](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/apiserver/pkg/apis/audit/v1alpha1/types.go).
 Multiple objects will exist as independent solutions.

-Existing static backends configured through runtime flags are unaffected by enabling this feature.
-However, the dynamic backends share the trucate options of the static webhook.
-If webhook trucate options are set through runtime flags they will be applied to all dynamic backends.
+Existing static backends that you configure with runtime flags are not affected by this feature.
+However, the dynamic backends share the truncate options of the static webhook.
+If webhook truncate options are set with runtime flags, they are applied to all dynamic backends.

 ### Policy